bluewolf44/BattleServer/README.md

 ## To replicate the AWS environment
 ### Frontend
-- Create an EC2 instance, using the t2.micro (free tier eligible) image.
+- Create an EC2 t2.micro instance, using the Amazon Linux image.
 - Allow all traffic from HTTP/HTTPS
 - Configure the inbound rules of the associated launch wizard to allow Custom TCP connections on port **3000** (this is the port the frontend runs on)
 - Connect to the instance